dropbox/pb-jelly/pb-jelly-gen/README.md

 ### How To Use

 ##### `python` + `protoc`
-The core of this crate is a python2 script `codegen.py` that is provided to the protobuf compiler, `protoc` as a plugin.
+The core of this crate is a python script `codegen.py` that is provided to the protobuf compiler, `protoc` as a plugin.
 There are a few python depdendencies which can be installed by running one of two commands:
 1. Running `pip install six protobuf typing` or...
 2. Running `pip install -r requirements.txt` from the root of this crate, if you have it cloned.